-Le Meridien Fisherman's Cove is right on the beach at Beau Vallon
+Le Méridien Fisherman's Cove is situated in the southern part of Beau Vallon bay.

 Le Meridien Fishermans Cove: Our full report

 On the southern stretch of Beau Vallon bay in Mahé's famed north-west, Le Méridien Fisherman's Cove was one of the first hotels in the Seychelles, when it opened in 1943.
-Undergoing a major refurbishment a few years ago, it re-opened in October 2004 with lovely public areas and some extremely stylish accommodation options.
+Having undergone some major refurbishment over the last decade or so, it has some lovely public areas and some extremely stylish accommodation options.

-On arrival slick doormen welcome you into the impressively high, thatched reception and you'll glimpse the sea through the open-sided lounge beyond.
-Classic cream cane furniture on highly polished floors, tinkling water features and a neat selection of fine jewellery and practical beachwear in the boutiques, hint at the calibre of the hotel; and its helpful staff, neat grounds and lovely rooms uphold expectations.
+On arrival, doormen welcome you into the impressively high, thatched reception and you'll glimpse the sea through the open-sided lounge beyond.
+Classic cream leather chairs and sofas on highly polished floors, tinkling water features and a neat selection of fine jewellery and practical beachwear in the boutiques, hint at the calibre of the hotel; and its helpful staff, neat grounds and lovely rooms uphold expectations.

-There are 68 rooms in total, falling into six categories of varying luxury, all dotted around the manicured, sea-facing gardens.
-All named after exotic flowers, the rooms are all well-equipped with stylish furnishings and an array of modern conveniences.
-A private terrace, direct-dial telephone, mini-bar, air-conditioning, internet access, 24 hour room service, safe and satellite TV are standard throughout the accommodation options here.
+There are 68 rooms in total, falling into eight categories of varying luxury, all dotted around the manicured, sea-facing gardens.
+The rooms are all well-equipped with stylish furnishings and an array of modern conveniences.
+A private terrace, direct-dial telephone, mini-bar, air-conditioning, internet access, 24-hour room service, safe and satellite TV are standard throughout the accommodation options here.

 As you would expect in a resort of this size and calibre, there are several activity and entertainment options.
-For those seeking to relax, the lovely swimming pool complete with natural granite boulders, is a great place to catch some sun and admire the seaviews.
+For those seeking to relax, the lovely swimming pool with natural granite boulders, is a great place to catch some sun and admire the seaviews.
 For the more active, the beach is literally on the doorstep and snorkelling equipment is provided free of charge.
 Diving can be arranged through one of the local PADI dive centres in the bay, and fishing/sailing excursions are available through similar outfits.
-For on site activity there is a floodlit tennis court, complete with coach, and the small, calming Elemis Zen Spa, where three Asian therapists offer beauty and massage treatments (these are available in-room as well).
+For on site activity there is a floodlit tennis court, and the small, calming Elemis Zen Spa, where three Asian therapists offer beauty and massage treatments - these are available in-room as well.
 There is a small gym with weights and cardio machines, a steam room and plunge pool here too.

 Ideal length of stay: 3 nights or more